jdm1337/staff-system/README.md

 ## How to use

-The application uses a SQLite database which already stores the test data (users) and resides in the project's repository.
+The application uses a SQLite database which already stores the test data (users) and locate in the project's repository.
 Therefore, you do not need to configure a connection to the database and just **run** the **StaffSystem.Web** module.